simonevaccari/machine-learning-process/docs/training-container.md

         - to define the order of executing for each component.

     > Notice: For more information how above units work please check the notebook under `trials` directory.
-2. `output`/: A folder where all intermediate artifacts like refrences to train and test data, models, etc will be saved here.
+2. `output`/: A folder where all intermediate artifacts like references to train and test data, models, etc will be saved here.
 3. `config`/ : A folder containing all configuration needed for the application is stored such as paths, name of classes , etc.
-4. `pyproject.toml`: installing all dependencies in hatch envronment.
+4. `pyproject.toml`: installing all dependencies in hatch environment.